Proxymoron461/mg-make/README.md

 Use the `-e` flag to add MonoGame.Extended to the project!

-Use the `-g` flag to initialise a git repository in the project directory.
+Use the `-g` flag to initialise a git repository in the project directory, including a .gitignore file.

 Replace PROJECT_NAME with your project name - e.g. `./mg-make Test`.